-- the method of valuation for raw material, work-in-process, and finished goods inventories (eg last in first out -LIFO, first in first out- FIFO, weighted average); - costing methods, including the method (eg by watts, units, revenue, direct costs etc) of allocating costs shared with other goods or processes (such as front office cost, infrastructure cost etc);
+- the method of valuation for raw material, work-in-process, and finished goods inventories (eg last in first out -LIFO, first in first out- FIFO, weighted average);

+Weighted average method is used for valuation of raw material and finished goods inventory.

+costing methods, including the method (eg by watts, units, revenue, direct costs etc) of allocating costs shared with other goods or processes (such as front office cost, infrastructure cost etc);
-- valuation methods for damaged or sub-standard goods generated at the various stages of production; - valuation methods for scrap, by products, or joint products; - valuation and revaluation methods for fixed assets; - average useful life for each class of production equipment and depreciation method and rate used for each; - treatment of foreign exchange gains and losses arising from transactions; - treatment of foreign exchange gains/losses arising from the translation of balance sheet items; - inclusion of general expenses and/or interest; - provisions for bad or doubtful debts; - expenses for idle equipment and/or plant shut-downs; - costs of plant closure; - restructuring costs; - by-products and scrap materials resulting from your company's production process; and - effects of inflation on financial statement information.

-Response: The inventory is divided into raw materials, finished products, unfinished products, work in process and so on, The price shall be determined according to the weighted average method when shipping inventories.
+[Explanation of costing methods.]

+valuation methods for damaged or sub-standard goods generated at the various stages of production;

+Explanation of valuation methods for damaged or sub-standard goods generated at the various stages of production.

+- valuation methods for scrap, by products, or joint products;

+No scarps, by products or joint products are produced.

+valuation and revaluation methods for fixed assets;

+[Explanation of valuation and revaluation methods for fixed assets.]

+- average useful life for each class of production equipment and depreciation method and rate used for each:

+Straight line depreciation method with 10 years useful life is adopted to calculate the depreciation of production equipment.
+Please refer to notes of the audit report for more details of depreciation relating to other classes of assets.

+- treatment of foreign exchange gains and losses arising from transactions;

+Explanation of treatment of foreign exchange gains and losses arising from transactions.

+treatment of foreign exchange gains/losses arising from the translation of balance sheet items;

+inclusion of general expenses and/or interest;

+Explanation of inclusion of general expenses and interest.

+provisions for bad or doubtful debts;

+[Explanation of provisions for bad or doubtful debts.]

+expenses for idle equipment and/or plant shut-downs;

+These expenses did not occur to the Respondent.

+costs of plant closure;

+The cost of plant closure has never been incurred since the Respondent's establishment.

+restructuring costs;

+The restructuring costs have never been incurred since the Respondent's establishment.

+by-products and scrap materials resulting from your company's production process; and effects of inflation on financial statement information.

+No scarps, by products or joint products are produced.

+Effects of inflation are not reflected on financial statement information.